How did you get into poetry?

 Who is your favorite writer?

 Lucille Clifton is amazing, ya’ll.
 Her collection Good Woman was transformational.
-I also love Natalie Diaz, Reginald Dwayne Betts, Gloria Anzaldua, Junot Diaz, Julia Alvarez, The Drawbridge Collective, and too many of my contemporaries to name.
+I also love Natalie Diaz, Reginald Dwayne Betts, Gloria Anzaldua, Julia Alvarez, Safia Elhillo, Clint Smith, Sarah Kay, The Dark Noise Collective, and too many others to name.

 I want to be a writer/performer, how do I become one?